yex33/ReSpaSol/README.md

    * Compile the code  ``` $ make  ```
    * Run ``` $ OMP_NUM_THREADS=10 ./run_mumps.sh >  mumps10CoresFP32Ftz.txt```

+For each run the output file contains details on the time spent in different steps: reordering and symbolic factorization, numerical factorization, solve, and additional details.

+The scripts are provided in the home directory for other experiments as well.
+The GPU experiments are similar expect the scripts are located in the GPU repository.

 | Matrices |Links to download Matrix Market formats |
 | :--- | :--- |
 |2cubes_sphere | https://suitesparse-collection-website.herokuapp.com/MM/Um/2cubes_sphere.tar.gz |